 But it turns out we actually prefer staying at campgrounds where we have access to full electrical hookups.

 Additionally, I found out that while solar panels do make it possible to camp off the grid for a longer period of time, they don't produce enough power on their own to run an RV air conditioner.
 That would require a generator.
 So my dreams of RV homesteading powered only by renewable energy sources were not as simple as I'd originally thought.

 Bottom Line: Are you planning to camp frequently at locations where you won't have full electrical hookups?
 Then solar power might be worth considering.
 Just don't count on them as your sole source of power, especially if you plan to run an air conditioner.

 - 9500 Running Watts and 12500 Peak Watts (Gasoline); 8500 Running Watts, 11200 Peak Watts (Propane); Remote Start With Included Key Fob, Electric and Recoil Start; Up to 12 Hours of Run Time on a 6.
 6 Gallon Fuel Tank With Fuel Gauge

 A quiet RV generator allows you to power electrical appliances and electronics off the grid as well as provide emergency electrical backup.

 If you plan to camp at locations where you don't have full hookups, or if you or others in your household rely on electricity for safety reasons (such as in extreme heat or cold, or to power medical devices), a generator is definitely a good idea.
 But if you'll mainly be using your RV at places where you have full hookups, you can probably make do without one.

-If you're new to RVing, you want might try a few trips to places where you don't need a generator before you invest in a bunch of boondocking gear.
+If you're new to RVing, you want might try a few trips to places where you don't need a generator before you invest in expensive boondocking gear.